6 minutes • Marketing

 Summary

 Analysis paralysis can be a problem, but underestimating the importance of research is a bigger problem.
 Always start with research and give it the time and attention it deserves.
-It will save you countless hours and frustration on your journey to growth.
-For more in-depth discussion, tips and techniques, check out the Customer Research Episode on Strategy & Sourdough.
+It will save you countless hours and frustration on your journey of growth.